07 Jul 2019

 I used to watch a movie many years ago, 1985.
 That's a long time back, right?
 I remember this movie called, ‘Cocoon’.
 Some of you, yes?
 And anybody knows Cocoon?
 All the old fogies.
 Oh, no, no, no, no, like myself … okay the older group.
 You remember the show, ‘Cocoon’, where it's about some aliens coming down to earth.
 And how they strip away the outer skin and the inner alien brightness shines.
 That's what I thought of!
 But I'm not sure if that's the case at all, it is just the brightness shines right through.

 Now, you could also recall another person in the Bible, whose face shone.
-His name is ?
+His name is?
 Moses.
 That's right!
 It's recorded in Exodus 34 and second Corinthians 3.
 Moses spent 40 days with God in the holy mount and when it was over he came down and met with Israel and they were all stunned.
-They, they could look at Moses because he was so shiny.
+They, they could not look at Moses because he was so shiny.

 So, you don't really need SKII, you just need to go up mountain a bit and your face will shine.
-But he was so shiny that he had to put a veil upon his face.
+But it was so shiny that he had to put a veil upon his face.
 But even then, I think the face of Moses will not shine as brightly as that of Jesus because I think Moses’ glory was a reflected glory.
 Possibly like that of the moon, receiving the light from the sun.
 But the brightness of Jesus was I'm sure far greater.
 “His face shone and His clothes became white as light.”
 [Matthew 17:2]

 So, the disciples, at night sleeping, now realize that there's a brightness radiating around them and they woke up and saw the brightness of Christ.
 But that was not all because right after that, we read, “Behold, there appeared to them, Moses and Elijah talking with Jesus.”
 [Matthew 17:3]

-So, there's a bright radiance coming from Christ, then, there were two men.
+So, there's the bright radiance coming from Christ, then, there were two men.
 Now, I wonder how they know that the two men were Moses and Elijah.
 Last time, they don't have photographs, right?
 How, how do you know it's Moses, Elijah?
 And I don't think they wore name tags.
-“Hi, I Moses.”
+“Hi, I'm Moses.”
 I think probably in their conversation, they must have heard that this guy is Moses, that guy is Elijah.

 Can you imagine how exciting it was for the disciples.
 “Wow!
 Our ancestors!
 Wow!
 Our revered ones!
 They are here with Christ.”
 How exciting it is!
 What were they talking about?
 ‘Jia ba buay’ [have you eaten in Hokkien dialect].
 Probably not, because Luke 9:31 tells us they were talking, “speaking of His departure of the death of Jesus which He was about to accomplish at Jerusalem.”